Google Ads for Lead Generation: The Only Guide You Will Need

 Understanding the Functionality of Google Tag Manager

-- After the container snippet is installed, users can access the Google Tag Manager interface.
-Here, they can create and adjust tags for different tracking objectives, like Google Analytics, Google Ads conversion tracking, Facebook Pixel, and other tools.
-Users can select from a wide range of built-in tag templates or create custom tags based on their tracking requirements.
+- After installation, users access the GTM interface to create and configure tags for tools like Google Analytics, Google Ads conversion tracking, Facebook Pixel, and others.
+They can use built-in templates or create custom tags.

 Steps Involved In Installing Google Tag Manager